hnawaz007/pythondataanalysis/data-lake/README.md

 # trino-minio-docker

 Minimal example to run Trino with Minio and the Hive standalone metastore on Docker.
-The data used in this tutorial is from Microsoft AdventureWorks database.
+The data in this tutorial was converted into an [Apache Parquet](https://parquet.apache.org/) file from the famous [Iris data set](https://archive.ics.uci.edu/ml/datasets/iris).

 ## Installation and Setup